McGinn7/Template-for-ICPC/README.md

-# code for ACM ICPC
+# Code for ACM ICPC